Heinz Fellowship in Economic Development

-This is a new student fellowship opportunity.
-The next award of this fellowship will be made for incoming students for the fall of the 2014-2015 school year.
+This is an incoming-student fellowship opportunity.
+Fellowships are awarded prior to a student's first semester at the Heinz College.
 If you feel you are a serious candidate for this fellowship, and would like to apply, please contact Admissions to receive information on the benefits, policies and expectations of this opportunity.

 The Heinz College’s Center for Economic Development (CED) is pleased to announce the Heinz Fellowship in Economic Development.
-This is a new competitive Fellowship for incoming students of the College’s Master of Science in Public Policy and Management Program.
-This opportunity is intended for U.S. citizens and permanent residents.
+This is a competitive Fellowship for incoming students of the College’s Master of Science in Public Policy and Management Program.
+This opportunity is available to U.S. citizens and permanent residents.

 The Fellowship is intended to encourage academically strong or otherwise accomplished students to attend Heinz College and study economic development in the U.S. context within the framework of our highly respected Master of Science in Public Policy and Management Program (MSPPM).
 Benefits (subject to eligibility and academic performance requirements) are anticipated to include: